 All ages genders and lifting levels are more than welcome to read and advance your understanding of how continuous tension weight training stimulates hypertrophy.

-The weight training hypertrophy article is specific to the increase of cellular growth, to ultimately build muscle size.
+Weight training hypertrophy is specific to the increase of cellular growth, through training practice and repetition ultimately increases muscle size.

 Not as much emphasis will be put on strength increases, just be mindful that gaining